-- a) identification and brief description of the change or repair and reasons for change or repair; - b) applicable airworthiness or environmental protection requirements (where applicable) and methods of compliance; - c) reference to the compliance documents; - d) effects, if any, on limitations and on the approved documentation; - e) evidence of the independent checking function of the showing of compliance; - evidence of the approval under the privilege of EMAR 21A.263(c)(2) by an authorised signatory; - g) date of the approval.
+- a) identification and brief description of the change or repair and reasons for change or repair; - b) applicable airworthiness or environmental protection requirements (where applicable) and methods of compliance; - c) reference to the compliance documents; - d) effects, if any, on limitations and on the approved documentation; - e) evidence of the independent checking function of the demonstration of compliance; - evidence of the approval under the privilege of EMAR 21.A.263(c)(2) by an authorised signatory; - g) date of the approval.

-For repairs, see AMC EMAR 21A.433(a).
+For repairs, see AMC EMAR 21.A.433(a).